equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

 Keep in mind the following:

 - _Service principals != Azure AD apps_
-  Service principals and az ad apps are two related, not identical, beasts that must handled slightly differently when refreshing their credentials in Azure AD.
+  Service principals and az ad apps are two related, not identical, beasts that must be handled slightly differently when refreshing their credentials in Azure AD.

 - _Cluster service principal and Cluster Azure AD app (rbac integration)_
-  Update credentials for a component versus updating credentials for AKS are two separate processess.
+  Update credentials for a component versus updating credentials for AKS are two separate processes.

 - _Multiple components may use the same service principal_
   In this case you only need to refresh the service principal credentials _once_ in both Azure AD and the key vault.
-  Then it is simply a case of updating the credentials for each component that depend on that service principle in the cluster using the updated credentials found in the keyvault.
+  Then it is simply a case of updating the credentials for each component that depend on that service principal in the cluster using the updated credentials found in the keyvault.

 #### Refresh component service principals credentials